dragoonDorise/EmuDeck/latest.md

 0.17.6

 - Added 16:9 bezel support for holoISO and Anbernic Win600 (or other 16:9 devices)
+- Left Analog stick mirrors the d-pad controls for older systems
 - Recursive SRM parsers.
 Now you can organize your games in folders
 - Icon renamed to Update EmuDeck to avoid confusion
 - Fixed Atari Bezels.
 Added bezels to Dreamcast, N64 and Saturn